blakenerdway/shopping-list/docs/scraping/target_scraping.md

 After values are returned from the target endpoint, the raw JSON is sent to Kafka for the Beam pipeline to consume and parse.

+A small example returned value is listed at the bottom of this page.

+## Example Product search return value
-A small example returned value is listed below.
-The return value is actually about 3x this size, but many values from arrays has been removed to try to reduce the size of the data in this example
+The return value is actually about 3x this size, but many values from arrays has been removed to try to reduce the size of the data in this example.

 ```
 "result": {